 Required Internship Enrollment: 2 hours

-You must enroll in two hours for the required internship during your last semester, PSY-PC 7982 Quantitative Methods Internship.
+You must enroll in two hours for the required internship during your last semester, PSY-PC 7982 Quantitative Methods Internship, typically in the spring of your final year.

 Elective Courses: 21 hours

-Thus, of the seven electives, five must come from within the Psychology and Human Development Quantitative Methods curriculum (and six or seven can come from the Quantitative Methods curriculum), including:
+Of the seven 3-hour elective courses, at least five must come from within the Psychology and Human Development Quantitative Methods curriculum, including:

 - PSY-GS 8867 Multivariate Analysis